ezrantn/project-degree/README.md

 ## Publication Status

-The paper has been accepted and is currently undergoing the publication process.
-It will be available on IEEE Xplore soon.
+The paper has been accepted and published on IEEE Xplore!

 - Status: Accepted
 - Publisher: IEEE